 |

-Henry Burgess appears out of nowhere when he marries Jane Hordle of Wareham, Dorset, on 1st January 1865 at St Martin in the Field, London.
+Henry Burgess appeared out of nowhere when he married Jane Hordle of Wareham, Dorset, on 1st January 1865 at St Martin in the Fields, London.
 Their marriage certificate gives few clues: